How to Jump Start a Car Guide + Video

 How to Jump Start a Car

-One temporary way around a dead battery is by using jump leads or a power pack.
-However, follow the instructions very carefully and check your vehicle handbook before going ahead.
+One temporary way around a dead battery is to use jump leads or a power pack/generator.
+Follow the instructions very carefully and check your vehicle handbook before going ahead.

-Items you'll need: Jump leads or powerpack, a working car (with the a similar engine size as your own), and safety goggles.
+Items you'll need: jump leads, a working car (with a similar engine size as your own), and safety goggles.

-(You can also use a portable power pack instead of jump leads.
+(You can also use a power pack/generator instead of jump leads.
 These are very handy and save you having to borrow a car for the same purpose.)

 - Keep metal objects away from the battery.
 If they cause a spark it could be dangerous.

-- Remove loose clothing in case they get caught in moving parts.
+- Remove loose clothing in case it gets caught in moving parts.

 - Avoid naked flames and never smoke.

 - Park both cars in neutral next to each other so that they're close but not touching.
-Open the bonnet; the jump lead should be able to reach both vehicles.
+Open the bonnets; the jump lead should be able to reach both vehicles.